Cheapest Countries to Visit from India

 Explore the gorgeous temples of Bangkok!

-Known as the 'backpacker's favorite destination' in Southeast Asia, Thailand has a life of its own!
-Whether it's the chaos of Bangkok or the silence around the ancient ruins of Ayutthaya, the vibrant nightlife of Pattaya, the stunning beaches of Koh Samui or the temples of Chiang Mai - this spectacular country has something for every kind of traveller.
+Known as Southeast Asia's 'backpackers' favourite destination', Thailand has a life of its own!
+Whether it's the chaos of Bangkok or the silence around the ancient ruins of Ayutthaya, the vibrant nightlife of Pattaya, the stunning beaches of Koh Samui, or the temples of Chiang Mai, this spectacular country has something for every kind of traveller.

 You can choose to go to the quintessential Bangkok.
 Phuket and Pattaya trail while planning a trip to Thailand, or go a little offbeat and explore the islands of Koh Lipe and Koh Lanta, diving deep to get closer to the marine life - it's your call!